 - Make ahead: besides being quick and easy to assemble (especially if you use purchased pie filling), it can be kept refrigerated for a few days and frozen for several weeks.

-- Great for a crowd: similar to crisps and crumbles, this recipe can be easily doubled and you can put together several dishes of strawberry dump cake at the same time.
-So it's one of the easiest dessert recipes for barbecues, pot lucks, picnics, and other similar activities.
+- Great for a crowd: similar to crisps and crumbles, this recipe can be easily doubled, and you can put together several dishes of strawberry dump cake at the same time.
+So it's one of the easiest dessert recipes for barbecues, potlucks, picnics, and similar get-togethers.

 - Dry cake mix: the type you find in the supermarket or grocery store, whatever brand you want.
 I like yellow cake mix, but white cake mix works well too.
 Strawberry cake mix can also be used, but I can't vouch for the flavor as I've never tried it.

 - Unsalted butter.

 Strawberries.
 Fresh berries are always my first choice, but pie filling can be made with frozen ones.